4.72 from 326 votes

 • Salt – This enhances the flavors already present in the cupcakes.
 Without it, your cupcakes would be a bit bland.

-• Egg – Large size eggs, not medium or extra large.
+• Egg – Be sure to use large-size eggs, not medium or extra large.

 • Milk – You can use regular milk (whole or 2%) or buttermilk.
 They all work!
 Buttermilk will make the cupcakes even more tender, but they don’t need it.
 They are so darn moist and tender even without it.